security-notes/infobyte-faraday-wiki/API-Server.md

 Json Body of the Vulnerability object:

-type values can be:
+Key named **types** can be:
-* vulnerability: Normal vulnerability, parent could be a service or a host.
+* vulnerability: Normal vulnerability, the parent could be a service or a host.
-* vulnerability_web: Web vulnerability, parent can only be a service.
+* vulnerability_web: Web vulnerability, the parent can only be a service.

 ```json
     {